AzdiarGazder/mtexTools/README.md

 ## C
 - [**calcGrainsFFT**](https://github.com/AzdiarGazder/mtexTools/tree/main/calcGrainsFFT): Returns the Fast Fourier Transforms (FFTs) of individual grains.
+Unless specified otherwise, the FFTs are calculated after padding the binary grain map/image to its nearest square.
 The real and complex FFTs are returned in grid format within the 'grains.prop.fftReal' and 'grains.prop.fftComplex' structure variables.

 - [**crop**](https://github.com/AzdiarGazder/mtexTools/tree/main/crop): Crop, cut-out or make a subset of ebsd map data from within a user-specified rectangular, circular, polygonal or freehand area-based region of interest (ROI).
 Instructions on script use are provided in the window titlebar.